 6. Dark Green White Living Room

-A dark green and white living room focuses on the power of high-value contrast to create a modern and edgy using a very dark, almost charcoal-green shade on a single accent wall or for custom built-in shelving, you provide a dramatic stage for white decorative objects to the rest of the walls a brilliant white to ensure the room remains balanced and functional.
-A white modular sofa with dark green accent chairs can help distribute the color palette evenly across the floor style is particularly popular in urban lofts where architectural details can be highlighted through bold color choices.
+A dark green and white living room focuses on the power of high-value contrast to create a modern and edgy environment.
+By using a very dark, almost charcoal-green shade on a single accent wall or for custom built-in shelving, you provide a dramatic stage for white decorative objects to shine.
+Keep the rest of the walls a brilliant white to ensure the room remains balanced and functional.
+A white modular sofa with dark green accent chairs can help distribute the color palette evenly across the floor plan.
+This style is particularly popular in urban lofts where architectural details can be highlighted through bold color choices.

 7. Light Green White Living Room